Vim Applications Marketplace Ratings & Reviews Policy - Vim

 A user can rate an application, so long as it has been installed.
 Ratings are anonymous.
 Ratings for apps, and the corresponding bar graphs showing the proportional number of 1, 2, 3, 4 and 5 star reviews, are calculated based on the lifetime average value of user reviews.
 No user review or rating shall be displayed until there are a total of at least 10 installations per application.
 Once ratings and reviews are displayed, the number of user ratings the current rating is based on will be reflected.

-What others will see when you leave a review
+What others will see when a user leaves a review

-Alongside star ratings, once an application has been installed for a user, that user can post a review describing their experience with the application.
+Alongside star ratings, once a user has installed an application, the user may rate the application and post a review describing his/her experience with the application.

-Should a user post a review to the rating, once approved, the review will display:
+Should the user share a review together with a star rating, once approved, the review will display:

-You can always update your star rating or change your review content.
-By ongoingly rating and reviewing an application, you effectively change the existing stars you’ve rated and review content you’ve published from time to time.
+The user can always update his/her star rating or change the review content.
+By ongoingly rating and reviewing an application, a user effectively changes the existing stars that have been rated and the review content that has been published from time to time.
 Nevertheless, only one rating and one review will be visible for the public at any given time, which will be the most recent rating or review to have been posted and approved by Vim.

 Guidelines for Writing Reviews